instaclustr/terraform-provider-instaclustr/README.md

 sla_tier|Accepts PRODUCTION/NON_PRODUCTION.
 The SLA Tier feature on the Instaclustr console is used to classify clusters as either production and non_production.
 See [here](https://www.instaclustr.com/support/documentation/useful-information/sla-tier/) for more details.|NON_PRODUCTION cluster_network|The private network address block for the cluster specified using CIDR address notation.
 The network must have a prefix length between /12 and /22 and must be part of a private address space.|10.224.0.0/12 private_network_cluster|Accepts true/false.
 Creates the cluster with private network only.|false cluster_provider|The information of infrastructure provider.
-See below for its options.|Required rack_allocation|The number of resources to use.
-See below for its options.|Required bundles|Array of bundle information.
-See below for bundle options.|Required
+See below for its properties.|Required rack_allocation|The number of resources to use.
+See below for its properties.|Required bundle|Array of bundle information.
+See below for its properties.|Required

 `cluster_provider`